Star Stowe Murder: What Lead to Her Tragic End?

 On the show, retired Detective Dennis Pickering of the Coral Springs Police Department reminisced, “I jokingly told my colleague that back in the 70s, the girl dating Gene Simmons (founder and bassist of the popular American rock band, KISS) had a similar tattoo on her body.
 She was on the centerfold of a Playboy magazine issue.
 What are the chances?”
 Little did Dennis know his first instincts were right, and the body would soon identify to belong to the very person he joked about.

 Ellen Louise “Star” Stowe Milago was born on March 19, 1956, in Little Rock, Pulaski County, Arkansas.
 Growing up in Arkansas, Louisiana, and Nevada, Star had that “little town girl vibe” when she first came to Los Angeles as a teenager, according to a former Playboy Mansion Hostess, Stella Tetenbaum.
-Star’s friend, Jeff Olson, reminisced how she always wanted to sing and dance as a child and moved out of her small hometown as soon as possible to chase her aspirations and dreams.
+Star’s friend, Jeff Olson, reminisced about how she had always wanted to sing and dance as a child and moved out of her small hometown as soon as possible to chase her aspirations and dreams.

 According to the show, 18-year-old Star came to Las Vegas in 1975 when she met Gene Simmons at the elevators of the Hotel Sahara.
 The heavy-metal band was performing a gig in the hotel.
 Gene was not donning his trademark shocking-white face paint and black bat wings around his eyes, and Star quickly recognized him.
 His charms and laid-back manner fascinated Star, and the two immediately hit off, thus commencing a 3-year-long relationship.